MartinN11/2020-ws_domn/slides.md

 ### 2. Concept of Ownership

-* Companies must allocate unique ownership for objects
+* Companies must allocate unique ownership for objects -> responsibility
 * More than one owner can delay the achievement of goals

 ---